 Prevention and combating gender-based and sexual violence and harassment

-The Premiers Plans Festival affirms its commitment to all its employees, service providers, volunteers, participants, guests, partners, etc., with regard to the prevention of gender-based and sexual violence.
+The Premiers Plans Festival wishes to clearly affirm its commitment to all its employees, service providers, volunteers, participants, guests, partners, etc., with regard to the prevention of gender-based and sexual violence, as well as all forms of discrimination.

 The Festival management undertakes to: